 Even a DWI can have significant immigration consequences for individuals living in the US with a Work or Travel Visa.
 Our Client was charged with a DWI and his Travel Visa was revoked leaving him unable to obtain admission to the United States under his then-existing status.
-Subsequent to the revocation of his Visa, the Client’s pending case for extension of his lawful nonimmigrant status, was denied by the United States Citizenship and Immigration Services (USCIS) leaving him without valid work authorization and terminating his authorized period of stay in the United States.
+Subsequent to the revocation of his visa, the Client’s pending case for an extension of his lawful nonimmigrant status, was denied by the United States Citizenship and Immigration Services (USCIS) leaving him without valid work authorization and terminating his authorized period of stay in the United States.

 If he left the United States, he would have been unable to return and his DWI would remain unresolved.
-However, he needed to return to his home country to obtain a new valid travel visa and apply for admission to the United States to regain valid status.
+However, he needed to return to his home country to obtain a new valid travel visa and apply for admission to the United States to regain a valid status.
 The embassy would not grant a visa to an individual with an open court matter.